muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 ```
 # How to Run

-First run the kafka cluster, if your kafka cluster is not running without error please check [the first post's Kafka and Zookeeper configurations](http://muzir.github.io/docker/docker-compose/kafka/2019/08/19/Docker-Compose-Kafka-Cluster-1.html#configureZookeeper){:target="_blank"},
+First run the kafka cluster via following command `./cleanRun-kafka.sh`, if your kafka cluster doesn't run without error please check [the first post's Kafka and Zookeeper configurations](http://muzir.github.io/docker/docker-compose/kafka/2019/08/19/Docker-Compose-Kafka-Cluster-1.html#configureZookeeper){:target="_blank"},
 be sure your kafka and zookeeper host names defined in ```etc/host``` configurations.
 Now you can go to ```http://localhost:9000/addCluster``` to define your cluster in [Kafka Manager](https://github.com/yahoo/kafka-manager){:target="_blank"}.
 We define kafka-manager in
-kafka-cluster docker-compose.yaml to monitor our clusters.
-First you have to define the cluster name and zookeeper hosts.
+kafka-cluster docker-compose.yaml to monitor our cluster.
+First you have to define the cluster, zookeeper hosts and click `Poll consumer information` to monitor consumer group lags.

 ![kafka_manager_add_cluster.png](/assets/media/kafka_manager_add_cluster.png)